 EU policies in the field of Digital and Sustainability will be at the top of the European agenda for the next 5 years.
 Education in risk management and having a stable insurance market are key to support the resilience of European companies.
 This is why, we have structured our key priorities under 4 pillars, namely:

-- A European leadership in digital to exploit growth opportunities
+- A European leadership in digital transformation to exploit growth opportunities

 - A European leadership to secure transition to a sustainable economy